Medieval Combat, HEMA

 What do we teach?

-In our class, we study the martial arts from Europe in the around the late 1300's-early middle ages through the 1900's.
+We study the martial arts from Europe during the late 1300's-early middle ages through the 1900's.
 Our club primarily studies longsword in the Liechtenauer (German) tradition from the 13th to 16th centuries.
 We also study Fiore's dagger.
 In addition, students in our advanced class study singlestick, sword and buckler, messer, and dussack on a rotating quarterly basis.
 Some members enjoy competitions organized all over the country and worldwide.
 Many of our students have competed in these for the challenge and enjoyment of traveling with others with similar interests.
 In April, 2016, MSC HEMA hosted and organized our first regional HEMA Tournament, the Icebreaker Open.

 How to start?